 The volume of untreated basic concepts3

 Let’s review some numbers.
-In a world in which each word was represented by a single concept in one language, and each concept was represented by a unique word, and each language had an expression for that concept, translation would start with a simple mechanical task of matching vocabulary.
+In a world where each word was represented by a single concept in one language, and each concept was represented by a unique word, and each language had an expression for that concept, translation would start with a simple mechanical task of matching vocabulary.
 That is, every language is going to have a word for 👄, and if that concept is represented by a single word such as “mouth”, and the word “mouth” only represents 👄 and not any other idea like “the end of a river”, then we just need the data and we’re good to go.
 As it is, we only have parallel data in digital form for some thousands of concepts in some dozens of languages, so our initial condition falls about 6950 terms short of the 7000 needed to translate the single concept of 👄 around the world, and 6950 terms short for each of the other thousands of concepts that have been aligned through the Global WordNet4 – hold this thought, because we will return to data shortfalls in the discussion of disruptive approaches to translation.
 The Princeton WordNet for English has almost 118,000 synsets (clusters of expressions with similar semantic values, like “joint”, “reefer”, and “spliff”), while Wiktionary has more than 948,000 definitions,5 so immediately we can identify many hundreds of thousands of concepts that have not been aligned multilingually in any useful way,6 with hundreds of thousands of unique expressions in English alone.

 It would not be unreasonable to estimate that English has 10,000,000 discrete expressions that occur somewhere in print.
 German is more complicated, because it compounds nouns together such that “Autobahnmarkierungsentfernungskomitee” (a committee that is responsible for removing the road marks on German highways), or any other amalgamated concept, becomes a single word.
 Many other languages, particularly the 400 Bantu languages spread across central and southern Africa, have even more complicated agglutination patterns that can result in hundreds of millions of complete sentences smooshed inside a single word.
 In our starting point of a one-to-one-to-7000 world, the number of unique human expressions is immense beyond calculation.